aerogear/native-android-example/README.md

 }
 ```
 For more information on `Gson` please visit [github.com/google.gson][https://github.com/google/gson].
-It is worth understanding how this package is used to parse the `mobile-services.json` file.

-This class uses the singleton pattern, meaning only one instance will ever be created.
 To get an instances of the class call `MobileService.getInstance(<Application context>)`.
-*Application Context* is required for reading files from disc.
+`Application Context` is required for reading files from disc.
 On the initial call the `mobile-services.json` file is read and parsed.

-The first instance where this class is been used is in the `AppAuthActivity`.
+The first instance where this class is used is in the `AppAuthActivity`.
-In varies methods with this activity the object `mobileService` is accessed.

 ```java
 public class AppAuthActivity extends AppCompatActivity {